 John understands that the Port of Seattle is important to the entire state’s economy, from Boeing shipping airplane parts to customers across the globe, to Eastern Washington farmers and Western Washington seafood processors delivering products to international markets.
 He has been a strong champion for improvements in our transportation system all across Washington State.

-In 2006, John was appointed by Governor Gregoire to the State Freight Mobility Strategic Investment Board, where he has overseen investment in important transportation projects from Bellingham to Kent to Yakima.
-He also serves as chair of the State Route 509 Corridor Completion Committee, a critical project for economic growth in South King County.
-From 2006 to 2012, he served on the Transportation Policy Board of the Puget Sound Regional Council.
+John serves on the State Freight Mobility Strategic Investment Board, where he has overseen investment in important transportation projects from Bellingham to Kent to Yakima.
+He is chair of the State Route 509 Corridor Completion Committee, a critical project for economic growth in South King County.
+He also serves on the Executive Board of the Puget Sound Regional Council, which oversees investment of federal tax dollars in regional transportation projects.

 Experienced Travel and Tourism Professional